sviatoslav-hr/tanks1990/GAME.md

 ## Enemies

 There only one enemy type - a tank.
-But there should be different types of tanks:
+But there should be different types of tank bodies:
-- Basic tank - moves and shoots
+- Light tank - moves fast but has less HP
-- Fast tank - moves faster than the basic tank, but has less HP
+- Medium tank - moves at a normal speed and has normal HP
-- Slow tank - moves slower than the basic tank, but has more HP
+- Heavy tank - moves slow but has more HP

 There also should be different turret types:
-- Basic turret - shoots straight
+- Light turret - shoots fast, but deals less damage
-- Fast turret - shoots faster than the basic turret, but has less damage
+- Medium turret - shoots at a normal speed and deals normal damage
-- Slow turret - shoots slower than the basic turret, but has more damage
+- Heavy turret - shoots slow, but deals more damage

-There could be different combinations of tanks and turrets, which is randomly defined.
+- One option is to have different combinations of tanks and turrets, but it's not clear to make this work and introduce the complexity gradually to the player.
+- Easier option is to connect same types of turret with same types of bodies.
+So, there will only 3 types of enemies:
+- Basic tank with basic turret
+- Fast tank with fast turret
+- Slow tank with slow turret

-At the start of the game, player should only face the basic tanks.
+At the start of the game, player will face only easy enemies.
-As the player progresses, the game should spawn different types of tanks and with different turrets.
+As the player progresses, game will introduce more mechanics to the player.
+The difficulty in the game should increase gradually.

 ## Final Boss